 5 ways to make your boardroom more successful

 In my experience sitting on several boards, I have the following recommendations for a starting boardroom member:

 - Be a board member first – You have been named to the board to support the company.
-Indeed, your department provides you context and leadership over a part of the company.
+Indeed, your department provides context and leadership over a part of the company.
 However, your most important role is being a board member.

 - Alignment, not agreement – Board members cannot agree on everything!
 They need to listen to each other and enter into an open discussion.
 However, once a decision is taken, it has to be supported by all members.
 This is what alignment is about.

-- Keep the big picture – The goal of the board is to lead the company, not to micromanage projects.
+- Keep the big picture – The board’s goal is to lead the company, not micromanage projects.
 These, however, are done in teams first down the organisation chart, empowering teams to lead and report to the department leader.

 - Preparation is the key – Have you suffered from lengthy meetings without tangible results?
 Therefore, give the agenda in advance and ask every member to come prepared with suggestions for solutions.